7 Details That Make Your Home Look Cheap (and How to Fix Them)

 Ceiling fans are one of the strongest visual markers of builder-grade interiors.
 They immediately signal a default, utility-first approach to the room rather than a considered design.

 Remove the ceiling fan and replace it with an aesthetic light fixture.
-Our favorites are Murano glass chandeliers and antique French pieces from 1stDibs.
-This instantly elevates the room and helps the room feel less builder grade.
+Our favorites are Murano glass chandeliers and French antique chandeliers from 1stDibs.
+This instantly elevates the room and makes it feel less builder grade.

 2. Dark Curtains